 There are ways to disable the dock in Ubuntu 18.04 as well.
 However, it may lead to unwarranted situations if you try to remove it in 18.04.
 Removing this package also removes the ubuntu-desktop package and you may end up with a system with broken functionalities like no application menu.

 This is the reason why I won’t recommend removing it on Ubuntu 18.04.

 It’s good that Ubuntu 20.04 gives a way to hide the taskbar.
 Users have more freedom and more screen space.
 Speaking of more screen space, did you know that you can remove the top title bar from Firefox and gain more screen space?

-I am wondering how do you prefer your Ubuntu desktop?
-With the dock, without dock or without GNOME?
+I am wondering how do you prefer your Ubuntu desktop.
+With the dock, without a dock or without GNOME?